About the Book

 About the Author

-Sylvia Van Kirk got her PhD at University of London, England.
-She is a professor of Canadian History and Women and Gender Studies at the University of Toronto.
+Sylvia Van Kirk got her PhD at the University of London, England.
+She is professor emerita of Canadian History and Women and Gender Studies at the University of Toronto.
+Her book Many Tender Ties: Women in Fur-Trade Society explores the social history of the fur-trade era in Canada.